Zainab-Omn/Slack_FAQ/app/README.md

 A **Retrieval-Augmented Generation (RAG)** app built with **Streamlit**, **Qdrant**, and **Postgres** — all running via **Docker Compose**.
 Users can ask questions, receive AI-generated answers  and provide feedback (👍 / 👎).
-Feedback , latency , answer relveance , cost are stored in Postgres for analytics and monitoring with Grafana.
+Feedback , latency , answer relevance , cost are stored in Postgres for analytics and monitoring with Grafana.

 ✅ The project also includes a prebuilt Grafana dashboard, automatically provisioned when you start the stack — no manual setup required.